marianososa/marianososa/README.md

 - 🔭 I’m currently working as *quality assurance engineer.*

-- 🌱 I’m currently learning *automation with Playwright framework*
+- 🌱 I’m currently learning *AI vibecoding*

 - 🤝 I’m looking to collaborate on *projects that require improvements in the quality of their product*